pritesh-shrivastava/melanoma-classification/project_report.md

 Currently, dermatologists evaluate every one of a patient's moles to identify outlier lesions or “ugly ducklings” that are most likely to be melanoma.
 Existing AI approaches have not adequately considered this clinical frame of reference.
 Dermatologists could enhance their diagnostic accuracy if detection algorithms take into account “contextual” images within the same patient to determine which images represent a melanoma.
 If successful, classifiers would be more accurate and could better support dermatological clinic work.

 As the leading healthcare organization for informatics in medical imaging, the [Society for Imaging Informatics in Medicine (SIIM)](https://siim.org/)'s mission is to advance medical imaging informatics through education, research, and innovation in a multi-disciplinary community.
 SIIM is joined by the [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main), an international effort to improve melanoma diagnosis.
 The ISIC Archive contains the largest publicly available collection of quality-controlled dermoscopic images of skin lesions.
-This dataset has been relesed on the competitive data science platfor Kaggle on this [link](https://www.kaggle.com/c/siim-isic-melanoma-classification/data)
+This dataset has been relesed on the competitive data science platform [Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/data)

 [Source](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview)